m.Stock by Mirae AssetOpen Demat Account

 • Foreign tourist arrivals are improving but still not at full potential, partly due to infrastructure gaps, high costs and fragmented policy support.

-Sector Expectations from Budget 2026
+Sector expectations from Union Budget 2026

 Hotel chains, travel operators and industry associations are asking for a mix of tax and nontax measures that go beyond short-term relief.
 The central theme is to treat tourism and hospitality as a core economic infrastructure pillar, not just a discretionary services segment.

-Ahead of Budget 2026, broad expectations include:
+Ahead of Union Budget 2026, broad expectations include:

 • Easier access to long-term financing